chitvs/pds/README.md

    ```sh
    java -jar server.jar
    ```

-## Notes
+---
-- These are my own exam solutions, so they may not be optimized but all of them work! 😊
-- Feel free to explore, modify, and learn from them.
+> These are my own exam solutions, so they may not be optimized but all of them work!
+Feel free to explore, modify, and learn from them 😊.